Flan-Tech/Flan-Litepaper/README.md

 ## Initial Staking Rewards
 Staking is the delegating of a certain number of FLNs to the governance model and thus locking them out of circulation for a specified length of time.
 This can increase the value of FLN by limiting the supply.
 In addition, FLN is also be used for governance, where stakers can participate in validator elections, earn rewards, and vote on decisions concerning the operations of Flan.
 Voting rights are asymptotically diminishing and follow an exponential decay model.

+Flan Tokens are locked up for a period of 2 weeks.
+At the conclusion of the staking period, tokens can be withdrawn to the staker's linked address or re-staked as long as the staker has no active projects at that time.
+If the staker has an active project at the conclusion of the staking period, they will not be able to withdraw the staked tokens until all projects in their queue are finished and all payments are sent/received.

 Staking Rewards by tier:

 **General:**